-However, if you don’t like tofu that much, check out the next shrimp substitute.
+However, if you don’t like tofu that much, check out the next vegan shrimp substitute.

 Replace Shrimp with King Oyster Mushroom

 You can totally make vegan shrimp by using king oyster mushrooms.
-These mushrooms are not only soft and crunchy like shrimp.
+These mushrooms are not only soft and crunchy similar to shrimp.
 But they are also healthier than shrimp.

 Hence, they’re great for people that are concerned about their diet.